Signbank/FinSL-signbank/README.md

-# README #
+# FinSL-signbank

-### What is this repository for? ###

-This is a repository for FinSL-signbank, a web application for storing *Sign language* Glosses with videos.
+**Store *Sign language* Gloss data with videos.**
-The purpose of FinSL-signbank is to make the sign language annotation process more efficient, and to be able to store Glosses.
+FinSL-signbank aims to make the sign language annotation process more efficient.

-*   **Quick summary**
+Documentation is available at [https://github.com/Signbank/FinSL-signbank/wiki](https://github.com/Signbank/FinSL-signbank/wiki)

+# Overview

-    * FinSL-signbank is being developed based on the needs of Finnish sign language researchers
-    * This application can be used for any Sign language(s) if the requirements are similar.
+FinSL-signbank is being developed based on the needs of Finnish sign language researchers.
+It can be used for any sign language(s) that share similar requirements.
-    * Signbank was originally developed by Steve Cassidy (https://github.com/Signbank/Auslan-signbank)
-    * FinSL-Signbank is being developed based on NGT Signbank (https://github.com/Signbank/NGT-signbank), NGT Signbank is a fork of Auslan Signbank.
+Signbank was originally developed by Steve Cassidy (https://github.com/Signbank/Auslan-signbank).
+FinSL-Signbank is being developed based on NGT Signbank (https://github.com/Signbank/NGT-signbank), NGT Signbank is a fork of Auslan Signbank.

-*   **Main features**
+Main features:
-    * Store Glosses with videos and relevant data.
+* Store Gloss data with multiple videos per Gloss.
 * Interface easily translatable to multiple languages.
 * Export Glosses as XML directly to ELAN (https://tla.mpi.nl/tools/tla-tools/elan/).
-    * Holds multiple datasets, even of the same language.
+* Can store multiple datasets, even of the same language.
-    * Search from within multiple datasets or just from one at a time.
+* Search from multiple datasets or just from one at a time.

-*   **About the application**
-    * Built with django-framework 1.8 and python 2.7.
-    * Currently in development and no official releases exist yet..

-### Wiki ###
+# Requirements

+* Python (2.7)
+* Django (1.8)

+# Documentation

 You can find our wiki at https://github.com/Signbank/FinSL-signbank/wiki

-The wiki has useful information considering FinSL-Signbank:
+The wiki has useful information about FinSL-Signbank:
 * How to setup FinSL-signbank (pretty detailed guide).
 * How to export Glosses from FinSL-signbank to ELAN.

-### Summary of setup ###
+# Installation

 To install and test FinSL-signbank on linux: